-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 6.1 Model Financial Statements and Tiered Fi nancial Reporting The financial statements published in the Annual Report is the main financial reporting currently published by local governments.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 6.1 Model Financial Statements and Tiered Fi 6.1 Model Financial Statements and Tiered Financial Reporting The financial statements published in the Annual Report is the main financial reporting currently published by local governments.
 Reporting obligations are the same for large (Stirling, Perth, Fremantle) and small (Sandstone, Wiluna, Dalwallinu) local governments, even though they vary significantly in complexity.
-The Office of the Auditor General has said that some existing reporting requirements are unnecessary or onerous - for instance, information that is not relevant to certain local governments, or that is a duplicate of other published information.
-The Minister strongly believes in transparency and accountability in local government.
+The Office of the Auditor General has said that some existing reporting requirements are unnecessary or onerous - for instance, information that is not relevant to certain local governments, or that is a duplicate of other published information. accountability in local government.
 The public rightly expects the highest standards of integrity, good governance, and prudent financial management in local government.
+Supported.